REX2626/Astro-Attack/README.md

 When you take damage, bar is highlighted with damage before the health/armour/shield disappears

 Add special features to weapons (e.g. sniper can zoom in on enemy)

-Add transparency to particles so they can fade out

 Add thruster particles to ships